 Are you looking to move from the US to the UK?
 There are lots of reasons to make the move, be it a change of pace, starting a new adventure, enjoying other cultures, or finding better opportunities.
 However, whatever your reason is, you need to find a good job to support your lifestyle in the new country.
-The good news is that there are several job opportunities in the UK, including executive opportunities.
+The good news is that there are several job opportunities in the UK, including Interim Executive Roles.
 However, unlike traditional jobs, these C-Suite jobs are highly competitive and might require a little more effort to land one.
 However, if you know how to go about it, finding the perfect C-Suite job in the UK will not be that hard.

 If you are currently planning to move from the US to the UK, below is a look at some top tips on how to land a C-Suite job.
 I learnt these tips from one of the best executive recruitment firms in the UK, Stone Executive.

 - Make yourself visible on LinkedIn and other social sites